 Psychology requires only ten courses for a major.
 This provides students with maximum flexibility to explore other disciplines and integrate that new knowledge into their ongoing study of psychology.

 - A hallmark of the Gettysburg psychology major is its focus on research.

 - In fact, all majors take two advanced research laboratory courses, and many conduct independent research, working one-on-one with a faculty mentor.

-Double Major/Minor: With early planning, many psychology majors double major in psychology and one of the other disciplines, or minor in neuroscience or education.
+Double Major/Minor: With early planning, many psychology majors double major in psychology and one of the other disciplines, or minor in neuroscience, education, or another field.

 Departmental Honors are awarded to graduating majors who have:

 - Demonstrated academic excellence in course work in the major (in the combined judgment of the faculty), and

 - Completed an individualized empirical research project, honors research, or an honors thesis.

 Other Psychology Courses (must be taken in sequence)

 - Psychology 205: Statistics and Research Methods I